Granite Island (South Australia): Fox predation and development concerns

 Anne Boulter, a local resident who made regular private counts along a limited section of the island, believed the colony to also be stable in 1994.
 That year, a fox killed 75 penguins on Granite Island in three days and was eventually killed.
-Her records of the population which commenced in 1989, showed that the penguins were moulting later each year and most of the penguins were only breeding once a year.
+Her records of the population, which commenced in 1989, showed that the penguins were moulting later each year, and most of the penguins were breeding only once a year.

-In 1995, another fox crossed the Causeway from the mainland and killed 17 penguins on Granite Island.
+In 1995, another fox crossed the causeway from the mainland and killed 17 penguins on Granite Island.
 At that time the population was estimated at 1500 animals and was being surveyed by the Greater Granite Island Development Company, which was also establishing new burrows to support the population.
-The company commenced the development of a Penguin Interpretive Centre on the island in 1995 and was expected to be completed in 1996.
+The company began the development of a Penguin Interpretive Centre on the island in 1995 and it was expected to be completed in 1996.

 Concerns were raised by Victor Harbor residents that construction of new infrastructure on Granite Island could disturb or harm the penguin colony, including the transportation of heavy construction equipment to the island after dark.
 Students of the Victor Harbor High School were among those who expressed concern about the extent and the impact of the proposed tourism development on the penguin colony.

 In January 1995 a single Fjordland penguin (a species native to New Zealand) came ashore on Granite Island.
 It was relocated by Parks and Wildlife staff to West Island so that the animal could moult away from human disturbance.

 Population decline

 Granite Island's little penguin colony has declined dramatically since the 1990s.
 In 1998, the colony was considered to be "very healthy" and was estimated to contain 1800 birds.
 In 2001, the population count was 1,548 penguins.
-A count conducted in October 2013 totaled 38 penguins.
-In 2013 the decline prompted the mayor of Victor Harbor, Graham Philp, to commence a fundraising drive to gather funds for research into the genetics of the population and the causes of the decline.
+A count conducted in October 2013 totalled 38 penguins.
+In 2013 the decline prompted the mayor of Victor Harbor, Graham Philp, to begin a fundraising drive to gather funds for research into the genetics of the population and the causes of the decline.
 In 2015, the number had dropped to 22 birds.

+A December 2022 survey estimated 22 birds on Granite Island, with a different study putting the number at 26 that year.
+After 28 birds were counted in mid-2023, researchers are hopeful of a recovery in numbers.

 Some possible drivers of the decline include New Zealand fur seal predation and overfishing.
 Flinders University intends to establish a centre at which animals can be captively studied, bred, and potentially released back to the wild.

 Similarly, dramatic declines have been noted nearby at West Island and at colonies across Backstairs Passage on Kangaroo Island, including closely monitored populations at Penneshaw and Kingscote.
 Other colonies within Encounter Bay have gone extinct, including those at Wright Island and Freeman's Knob (Port Elliot).